Akshaykumarpaladugu/Flask_Tutorials/README.md

 > python app.py

 This will provide u an ip number copy it and past the url ip number in browser and check it.

+# Day-2

+U can checkout my Day-2 folder now lets see Day-2

+In this day-2 we have used html tags like h1,h4 tags directly in return instead of message unlike Day-1 class. now follow same steps to run this file.